flipxcrsp/SOC-Path/README.md

 ---

 ## 🧠 Goal
-Build a visible, technical portfolio to demonstrate SOC readiness — showcasing tools, detection, response techniques, and lab-based learning.
+Build a visible, technical portfolio to demonstrate SOC tools — showcasing tools, detection, response techniques, and real-world application.
 This includes:
 - Learning structured SOC modules from HTB Academy, TryHackMe, and Cybrary
 - Practicing ticketing and detection workflows using platforms like TheHive and Wazuh
 - Capturing screenshots, answering questions, and showing methodology